BMA Pricing Summary

 directly and he pays rent to Jerome’s Gym.

-If you are here to price compare, that is not a good way to decide on a school.
+If you are here to price compare, that is not really a good way to decide on a school.
 Price does not correlate directly with quality.
 A low price doesn't mean a bad product, nor does a high price mean it's great.
 The bottom line is that martial arts is not a commodity business, it is a service.
 You may find a martial arts school on every street corner, but there is no McDonald's type of consistency -- every school and every teacher is different.
 At BMA you are encouraged to try it (first class FREE!) and see if it fits you and your needs.

 There are many other criteria you can consider besides price before deciding on a school; let me expound on some: